Naman-27072004/Sentiment-Analysis-Project/README.md

 This project focuses on performing **sentiment analysis on Amazon product reviews** using **Python and Natural Language Processing (NLP)** techniques.
 The application classifies user opinions into **positive, negative, or neutral sentiments**, helping businesses and researchers understand customer feedback effectively.

-This project is developed as part of academic work associated with
-**Guru Gobind Singh Indraprastha University (GGSIPU)**.

 ---

 ## 📌 Project Overview